nazunalika/linux-guide-and-hints/docs/el/pxeboot.md

 least.
 Below are a couple examples using Fedora, Rocky Linux, and CentOS Stream.

+!!! note
+    When setting up for UEFI, if `linux` and `initrd` do not work for you, you may need to use `linuxefi` and `initrdefi` instead.
+This should be a rare case.

 ### Rocky Linux

 Setting up Rocky Linux (or any other Enterprise Linux distribution)